smford/narcotk-hosts/README.md

 In the configuration file, set the path to "Files" and place your files and scripts in to that directory.

 Multiple files are possible, just pass the filename as a query.
-Store the files in the files directory with hostname.<filename>
+Store the files in the files directory with the hostname has a prefix, for example:
+- path/files/hostname
+- path/files/hostname.something
+- path/files/hostname.somethingelse
+- path/files/hostname.otherthing

 | Filepath | Details | API Call Example |
 | :-- | :-- | :-- |